-In addition to the design of the Flywheel apps, I also performed design research to improve the existing UX and to generate and validate ideas for new features.
-In addition to understanding our passengers' needs, I worked to understand the unique needs of taxi drivers and making sure our service fit into our lives and that our driver app was safe, trustworthy, and usable.
-Below are the many methods I used for design research at Flywheel.
+In addition to the design of the Flywheel apps, I also performed design research to improve the existing UX and to generate ideas for new features.
+In addition to understanding our passengers' needs, I worked to understand the unique needs of taxi drivers and make sure our service helped empower their livelihood.
+Both drivers and passengers needed to feel that our service was safe, trustworthy, and usable and that it fit into their lives.
+Below is a roundup of the methods I used for design research at Flywheel.

 This paper waybill is an artifact uncovered in research.
 A lot of my UX work at Flywheel involved understanding why the taxi industry was so slow to adopt technology solutions, and how we could overcome that reluctance.

 SurveyMonkey integrated with MailChimp (to survey existing Flywheel users) or distributed via social media, forum sites, etc. (to survey non-Flywheel users).
 Examples: loyal users survey, first ride followup survey, “breakup” survey, etc.